-The care advisor will also provide information and assistance with the following:
+The care advisors provide information and assistance in the following areas:

-- Explanation of the methodology for resource allocation, total dollar value of the allocation and mechanisms available to the individual/representative to modify their individual budget. - · Assessments of individual risks. - Assessment of health, safety, and well-being of the waiver beneficiary as well as the continued appropriateness of services and supports. - Identification of the need for a representative for the beneficiary who desires to direct his or her own services and supports, and ensures that the representative meets established criteria to assist the beneficiary to self-direct his or her supports and services - Assurance that the Person-Centered Plan identifies how emergency back-up services will be implemented and how and when to authorize the provision of on-call emergency back-up services. - Assessment of critical incidents and completing necessary reports and referrals - Assistance with grievances and appeals - Assist and support the waiver beneficiary/primary caregiver in transitioning to the provider-lead model of the supports if the waiver beneficiary/primary caregiver decides that he or she no longer desires to continue to self-direct; or for those beneficiaries who have been unable to maintain budget authority. - Notification of any concerns with implementation and on-going utilization of the consumer-direction option.
-This waiver will provide financial management services as a waiver service for a waiver beneficiary choosing to direct their care.
+- Explanation of the methodology for resource allocation, the total dollar value of the allocation, and mechanisms available to the individual/representative to modify their individual budget. - Assessments of individual risks. - Assessment of the waiver participant's health, safety, and well-being as well as the continued appropriateness of services and supports. - Identification of the need for a representative for the participant who desires to direct their own services and supports, and ensures that the representative meets established criteria to assist the participant to self-direct their supports and services - Assurance that the Person-Centered Plan identifies how emergency back-up services will be implemented and how and when to authorize the provision of on-call emergency back-up services. - Assessment of critical incidents and completing necessary reports and referrals - Assistance with grievances and appeals - Assist and support the waiver participant/primary caregiver in transitioning to the provider-led services when the waiver participant/primary caregiver decides that they no longer desire to continue to self-direct; or for those participants who have been unable to maintain budget authority. - Notification of any concerns with implementation and ongoing utilization of the consumer-direction option.
+This waiver will provide financial management services as a waiver service for a waiver participant choosing to direct their care.
 This service will be included in the waiver benefit packet as a fee-for-service item.

-7 G • ~ waiver Service Coverage.
+Waiver Service Coverage.